Charles de Montholon: Napoleon’s Murderer or Devoted Bonapartist?

 A Frenchman, René Maury, has advanced an alternative version.
 He argues that Montholon poisoned Napoleon not with the intent to kill him, but to make him so sick that the British would be compelled to remove Napoleon from St. Helena.
 The poisoning theory gained enough traction to be accepted as a reasonable hypothesis in some well-regarded biographies of Napoleon, including those by Frank McLynn and Alan Schom.

 The claim that Napoleon was killed by arsenic has been convincingly refuted in a number of scientific studies.
-See, for example, William J. Broad in the New York Times and Ted Chamberlain on the National Geographic website.
+See, for example, “Hair Analysis Deflates Napoleon Poisoning Theories” by William J. Broad in the New York Times.
 (1) Michael Sibalis, a history professor at Wilfrid Laurier University, provides an excellent account of why conspiracy theories about Napoleon’s death (as well as his purported escape from St. Helena) thrive.

 Montholon the embellisher